phamphihungbk/job-application-tracker/README.md

 make prod
 ```

-Access website by using the link below
+Access website by putting this domain on your browser
 ```bash
 jobtracker.local
 ```